kalisjoshua/ramllint/README.md

   1. Fork this repository
   2. `git clone`
   3. `npm install`
-  4. `npm run coverage` (optional)
-  5. Create a working branch
+  4. Create a working branch
-  6. Write code and tests
+  5. Write code and tests
-  7. Submit Pull Request
+  6. Submit Pull Request

 This project aims to maintain a high level of unit test code coverage.
 All pull requests must be accompanied by appropriate test cases, and all tests must pass